Hockett's design features: Transitoriness

 Also called rapid fading, transitoriness refers to the temporary quality of language.
 Language sounds exist for only a brief period of time, after which they are no longer perceived.
 Sound waves quickly disappear once a speaker stops speaking.
 This is also true of signs.
 In contrast, other forms of communication such as writing and Inka khipus (knot-tying) are more permanent.

 Interchangeability

-Refers to the idea that humans can give and receive identical linguistic signals; humans are not limited in the types of messages they can say/hear.
+Interchangeability refers to the idea that humans can give and receive identical linguistic signals; humans are not limited in the types of messages they can say/hear.
 One can say "I am a boy" even if one is a girl.
 This is not to be confused with lying (prevarication): The importance is that a speaker can physically create any and all messages regardless of their truth or relation to the speaker.
 In other words, anything that one can hear, one can also say.

 Not all species possess this feature.
 For example, in order to communicate their status, queen ants produce chemical scents that no other ants can produce (see animal communication below).

-Total feedback
+Complete Feedback

 Speakers of a language can hear their own speech and can control and modify what they are saying as they say it.
 Similarly, signers see, feel, and control their signing.